mouhamaadibrahim/mouhamaadibrahim.github.io/resume.md

 ## What Others Say

-> *"Dr. Ibrahim’s passion for data and his supportive, engaging teaching style made a huge impact on my learning.
-He truly cares about his students and inspires a love for analytics."*
+> *Dr. Ibrahim’s passion for data and his supportive, engaging teaching style made a huge impact on my learning.
+He truly cares about his students and inspires a love for analytics.*
 — **Ali Tarraf**, Web Developer at *Sowlutions Inc.*

-> *"His deep knowledge of mathematics and its practical uses, as he taught us, was invaluable.
-Dr. Ibrahim's teaching style encouraged me to think critically and apply what I learned in real-world scenarios."*
+> *His deep knowledge of mathematics and its practical uses, as he taught us, was invaluable.
+Dr. Ibrahim's teaching style encouraged me to think critically and apply what I learned in real-world scenarios.*
 — **Mark Moussa**, Software Engineer at *Netways*

 ## Contact Information